Our Headline Block allows you to fully control your content.

 To learn more about our Color Picker Component, see the article below.

-The Headline Block allows you to edit the padding, margin and border size of the element.
+The Headline Block allows you to edit the padding, margin, border size, and border radius of the element.

 You can also set the Headline to “Inline Width”, which will make it so the background color and border only spans the width of the text.
 However, if you add two inline elements back-to-back, they will show up next to each other instead of stacking.